StaceyS27/1-stop-diabetes/README.md

 **Goal:** Build an app that enpowers diabetics to be active and informed participants in their care

 **Desired Features**
--  Receive notifications for upcoming appointments and overdue appointments
+-  Receive notifications for upcoming and overdue appointments
--  Learn and understand the roles different medical specialties play in their overall care
+-  Learn and understand the roles different medical specialties play in your overall care

 ## Getting Started